ekartashov/roo-conport-modes/scripts/roo_modes_sync/README.md

 # Basic local sync
 roo-modes sync-local /path/to/project

-# With custom strategy
+# With custom strategy (long form)
 roo-modes sync-local /path/to/project --strategy alphabetical

+# With custom strategy (short form)
+roo-modes sync-local /path/to/project -s alphabetical

-# Dry run to see what would be done
+# Dry run to see what would be done (long form)
 roo-modes sync-local /path/to/project --dry-run

+# Dry run to see what would be done (short form)
+roo-modes sync-local /path/to/project -d

+# Custom modes directory with dry run (short form)
+roo-modes sync-local /path/to/project -m ./custom-modes -d
 ```

 #### Backup and Restore